 Curly Endive (Frisée)

 Curly endive, sometimes called frisée or simply chicory, comprises a bushy head of curly greens with leaves of a lacy texture.
 The slightly bitter flavor is more intense in the leaves that are a darker shade of green.
 It is often used in salads to add texture as well as flavor.

 Note that in the UK, curly endive (i.e. frisée) is simply called "endive," which can lead to some confusion as to just precisely what variety of endive is being referred to.

-Broad-leafed endive is of the same genus and species as curly endive, but a different variant, sometimes called escarole.
+Broad-leafed endive is in the same genus and species as curly endive, but is a different variant, and sometimes called escarole.
 It is less bitter than the other two, and the inner, lighter colored leaves can be used in salads.
 The outer, darker leaves are more bitter and can be tougher, but are good to use chopped in soup and cooked dishes.

 Embracing the Bitterness

-While it is easy for the uninitiated to seize upon endive's bitter flavor, approaching it as a defect, something to be remedied or eliminated, this notion very much misses the point (if indeed a vegetable may be said to have "a point") of endive.
+While it is easy for the uninitiated to seize upon endive's bitter flavor and approach it as a defect, something to be remedied or eliminated, this notion very much misses the point of endive (if indeed a vegetable may be said to have "a point").

 The culinary arts, after all, have to do with balancing flavors, not eradicating them.
 Indeed, it is the contrast of flavors, more than the individual flavors themselves, that makes a dish truly memorable.
 You wouldn't eat a bowl of ketchup by itself, but when it comes to french fries, it is indispensable.

 Moreover, if red wine, coffee, or chocolate were stripped of all bitterness, many people would doubtless find that much of life's joy had been stripped away with it.